sergealagon/Immortalizer/README.md

 ## Known bug reports (as of Nov 21)
 - Whatsapp issue (I still haven't looked at this tbh since I don't use whatsapp and I'm a bit busy, but will look into it)
 - Discord message notification is not letting users to view the specific message after clicked (haven't looked into this as well since only 1 user reported such behavior but will look into it as well)
+- Foreground notification doesn't work for all apps

 # License
     Copyright (C) 2024  Serge Alagon